Omnivorous leaftier: A ubiquitous and often minor pest of small grains and other seed crops of Western Oregon

 Eggs are laid in small batches or singly, often concealed in soil, debris or plant material.
 The eggs usually go unnoticed in the field.
 Eggs are about 1/32 inch in diameter, are light salmon in color when first laid, and eventually darken before hatching.
 One female can lay up to 200 eggs.
 Egg-laying in Oregon fields typically occurs during June and July.

-Larva is the only damaging stage.
-Each larvae is roughly ½-inch long and can undergo color changes as it matures.
-After hatching, first instar larvae immediately construct a silk hibernaculum and hibernate for the remainder of the summer and the following winter near the egg site.
 Larvae leave the hibernaculum in early spring and disperse in search of a suitable host by ballooning with the aid of silk threads.
 Early instar larvae start feeding by mining in leaves at the bases of plants, usually in late March through April.
-Late instar larvae are frequently observed in fields in May and June webbing together seed heads (Figure 4) where they feed and live until pupation.
+Late instar larvae are frequently observed in fields in May and June webbing together seed heads (figure 4) where they feed and live until pupation.

 Pupation usually occurs within a silken cocoon inside the webbing on the host plant.
 Adults emerge two to three weeks later.

-Adults are small moths with a ¾-inch wingspan.
-Male and female moths are morphologically distinct (sexually dimorphic, Figure 1).
+Adults are small moths with a 3/4-inch wingspan.
+Male and female moths are morphologically distinct (sexually dimorphic, figure 1).
 Males are a uniform white to yellowish-brown, while females are variably marked with light to dark brown bands.
 The yellowish, narrow, elongated forewings separate this species from other tortricidae moths.

 Host plants and damage

 They are also known to cause damage to numerous plants in nurseries.
-This insect is usually considered to be a minor pest in these crops, except in “outbreak” years when the larvae are present in high numbers (Figure 5).
+This insect is usually considered to be a minor pest in these crops, except in “outbreak” years when the larvae are present in high numbers (figure 5).

 Many factors determine the pest status of this insect, including the cash value of the crop being damaged, available control options and the cost of control materials and machinery.
 High numbers of larvae feeding on the foliage of wheat and other small-grain crops could be alarming but cause only temporary injury, which the plants tend to recover from.
 In rare instances, when late larval feeding occurs on blossoms or developing seed heads, irreversible injury can occur.
 When this happens, it is often too late for chemical control.